AplinkosMinisterija/biip-shared-configuration/packages/moleculer-accounts/README.md

 }
 ```

-#### Manual deep query
+#### Manual Deep Query

-Manual deep query is more tricky, but gives you more control over the query.
-We provide many helper functions to make it easier to write deep queries.
-Basically you have to extend predefined `q: Knex` query usually with `with` by providing sub-fields and join it with main query.
+Manual deep queries offer greater control but are more complex.
+We provide several helper functions to simplify writing these queries.
+Generally, you need to extend the predefined `q: Knex` query (usually with `with`) by defining sub-fields and joining them with the main query.

-Trickiest part is to prefix all the fields, here are some examples:
+The most challenging part is prefixing all fields correctly.
+Here are some examples:

 ```js
 fields: {